Family dynamics when someone is dying

 - Some relatives may be privy to secrets that no-one else knows, and find this distressing.

 So, be prepared for this to be an intensely emotional time which needs patience, understanding and a willingness to communicate openly and truthfully with the rest of the family.
 Sadly, this is not always possible, and disputes can happen or deepen.
-If you need help and support do talk to a professional counsellor; you can find details of counsellors in your area at Find Me Help.

 - Understanding death and dying